CoppeliaRobotics/libPlugin/simStubsGen/README.md

 It will generate an enum named `myenum` with items `sim_plugname_foo_alpha`, `sim_plugname_foo_beta`, `sim_plugname_foo_gamma`.

-The enum items will be available also in Lua as `simPLG.myenum.alpha`, `simPLG.myenum.beta`, `simPLG.myenum.gamma`.
+The enum items will be available also in Lua as `simPluginName.myenum.alpha`, `simPluginName.myenum.beta`, `simPluginName.myenum.gamma`.

 ### Parameter specification